Rio Bravo (film)

 Rio Bravo is a 1959 American Western film directed and produced by Howard Hawks and starring John Wayne, Dean Martin, Angie Dickinson, Ricky Nelson, Walter Brennan, and Ward Bond.
 Written by Jules Furthman and Leigh Brackett, based on the short story "Rio Bravo" by B.H.
-McCampbell, the film stars Wayne as a Texan sheriff who arrests the brother of a powerful local rancher for murder and then has to hold the man in jail until a U.S. Marshal can arrive.
+McCampbell, the film stars Wayne as a Texan sheriff who arrests the brother of a powerful local rancher for murder and then has to hold the man in jail until a U.S. marshal can arrive.
 With the help of a lame old man, a drunk, and a young gunfighter, they hold off the rancher's gang.
 Rio Bravo was filmed on location at Old Tucson Studios outside Tucson, Arizona, in Eastmancolor, with film processing provided by Technicolor.

+It has been met with critical acclaim, with many considering one of Hawk's best films.
+It has frequently been considered one of the greatest films of all time.

 In 2014, Rio Bravo was deemed "culturally, historically or aesthetically significant" by the Library of Congress and selected for preservation in the National Film Registry.